kuzudb/kuzudb.github.io/docs/cypher/query-clauses/match.md

 using the same letter cases you used in your node/rel table schema definitions.

 ## Match Nodes With a Label
-Below query matches variable "a" to nodes with label User and returns "a", which is a shortcut in openCypher to return all properties of the node together with label and internal ID that the variable "a" matches.
+The query below matches variable "a" to nodes with label User and returns "a", which is a shortcut in openCypher to return all properties of the node together with label and internal ID that the variable "a" matches.
 ```
 MATCH (a:User)